When Puppy Mouthing Becomes an Extreme Sport: Causes and Solutions

 2. Meet Basic Physiological Needs

-Some puppies need more rest than others
+- Adequate sleep: Some puppies need more rest than others.

-3. For touch-sensitive puppies
+3. For Touch-Sensitive Puppies

 4. Adult Dog Mentorship

-• Appropriate adult dogs provide appropriate feedback on bite inhibition
+- Provides feedback on bite inhibition

-• They model proper social behavior
+- Models proper social behavior

 When to Consider Developmental Issues